baohouse/au-lac/characters.md

 ### Pretty Important
   * Clans and chieftains of Âu Lạc
-    * Thuc clan
+    * Thục clan
-      * Wife of Thuc Phan (mother of Thuc My Chau)
+      * Wife of Thục Phán (mother of Thục Mỵ Châu)
-      * Multiple children of Thuc Phan?
+      * Multiple children of Thục Phán?
   * Generals and lieutenants of Nanyue
     * Feng
-  * Co Loa School - A place of cultural exchange through which My Chau adopts orphans, and Zhong Shi leads the teaching of Qin/Nanyue culture to the students.
+  * Co Loa School - A place of cultural exchange through which Mỵ Châu adopts orphans, and Zhong Shi leads the teaching of Qin/Nanyue culture to the students.
     * Cao

 ### Not Too Important